A Theory Stack

 The Visual Thinking Lens is a diagnostic and steering system designed to counteract the tendency of multimodal AI models to collapse toward centered, “safe,” and repetitive outputs.
 By scoring across multiple axes the Lens reveals structural drift, applies targeted pressure, and turns predictable closure into creative exploration.
 This allows artists, researchers, and product teams to measure bias, surface hidden failures, and sustain meaningful variation across iterative cycles.
 In practice, the Lens reframes drift and off-centering not as noise but as leverage, making generative models both more rigorous and more open to authorship

 What is the Lens Stack?
-A Constraint Dialectic Engine for Recursive Image + Symbolic Critique
+A Constraint Dialectic Engine + Symbolic Critique

 What makes the Lens engine unique?
 Why it is different?
 The Visual Thinking Lens is a five-part reasoning system built inside the LLM space that pressures how images (and other outputs) form, fracture, or resolve.
 It doesn’t just critique results; it steers the structure beneath them, tracking symbolic failure, generative drift, and recursive improvement.
 Designed for visual systems, but built to scale across any domain under structural tension.